'Star Wars' Firing Reveals a Disturbance in the Franchise

 When Kennedy felt that these measures did not get the production on track, she asked Kasdan to come to London.
 Kasdan is said also to have been unhappy with the limited shots and displeased that Lord and Miller were calling out lines for the actors to try from behind the monitor rather than sticking with the script that he had written in collaboration with his son.
 (Lord and Miller had input on the script before shooting began.)
 "As a writer, producer and part of Star Wars world, you get on a plane when that happens," says a person with knowledge of the situation.

 But Lord and Miller were not prepared to have Kasdan become a shadow director.
 With an impasse reached, Kennedy finally pulled the trigger.
-The next day, when the crew was told that Ron Howard would take over as director, sources say they broke into applause.

 Stepping in to replace directors who have been fired is not something that many filmmakers would want to do.
-Probably Howard is one of the few who could and would - at least, in this particular set of circumstances.
+Probably Ron Howard is one of the few who could and would — at least, in this particular set of circumstances.
 Insiders say he was concerned about how Lord and Miller would react and has been emailing with them; another source says the two have been "very supportive, very elegant."
 Howard arrives in London on June 26 and shooting, which began in February and was supposed to be completed in July, will continue into the first week of September as Howard captures new material.
 Still, an insider says much of what Lord and Miller shot will be "very usable."

 How credit will be determined is up to the Directors Guild.
 What will happen next for Lord and Miller isn't clear but they are in demand and have an open berth waiting for them to direct The Flash for Warner Bros., if they chose to take it.
 (They had left that film for the Han Solo movie but could return.)